 MoSys’ new Software Accelerator Product Line is comprised of Function Accelerator Platforms, targeted at specific application functions where the platforms’ common software interface allows performance scalability over multiple hardware environments from CPU only to a range of FPGA performance solutions that use a common RTL I/F. This software defined, hardware accelerated platform architecture allows users to preserve and re-use software assets via a common software interface and then depending on the performance needed, select the appropriate hardware environment.

-Packet Classification Platform
+Stellar Packet Classification Platform

 As markets continue to migrate to software-defined environments, most notably software-defined networks (SDN), performance scaling has become key to remaining competitive while addressing the growing demands being placed on the network.
 Software investments now must be transferrable across multiple hardware environments in order to be both cost-effective and to provide the required flexibility to meet changing performance demands.